 You need more than one beta reader.
 There’s no set number, but three to five is a good start.
 If you’re bootstrapping your book, find even more betas: good beta readers can mean forgoing the cost of a developmental editor.

 After you have an idea of who you want, it’s time to find them.
 Look at your network.
 Reach out to people already in your community who fit the criteria.
 Consider posting in writing groups or on your social media channels.
+You can even hire betas on Fiverr, or join Facebook or Goodreads groups.
 Don’t be afraid to ask.
 Many people will be honored you want their help.

-How do you prepare your manuscript for betas?
+How do you prepare your manuscript for a beta reader?